-•The cause of IBS is unknown.
+• The cause of IBS is unknown.
 Recent research has supported inflammation, alterations in normal flora, and psychological stress as risk factors for IBS.
-Symptom management involves trialing multiple dietary changes.
+Symptom management involves trying multiple dietary changes.

-•A lactose free diet should be trialed in patients due to the similiarities of symptoms between IBS and lactose intolerance.
+• Incorrect: Increasing milk products is not recommended.
+A lactose-free diet should be trialed in patients due to the similarities of symptoms between IBS and lactose intolerance.

-•IBS may be associated with impaired absorption of some carbohydrates (Fructose, fructans, lactose, sorbitol), but not all carbohydrates should be avoided.
+• Incorrect: IBS may be associated with impaired absorption of some carbohydrates (fructose, fructans, lactose, sorbitol), but not all carbohydrates should be avoided.